ETH-DISCO/blap/README.md

   <img src="figs/stage2_updated.jpg" alt="Centered Image">
 </div>

+## System Requirements
+* Python version: 3.12

 ## Getting Started
-We use [Poetry](https://python-poetry.org/) to organize python libraries.
+We use [Poetry](https://python-poetry.org/) to manage the python libraries.

 To install all the dependencies run `poetry install` in the main directory.

 ## Get The Model

-You can find the checkpoint of our model on [Huggingface](https://huggingface.co/Tino3141/blap/tree/main).
+You can find the checkpoint and configuration file of our model on [Huggingface](https://huggingface.co/Tino3141/blap/tree/main).

 ## Run The Model